 We are also aware that previous attempts at creating cross-institutional initiatives (such as the Joint Examinations Board between HKU and CityU in the early 90s) have not been successful or sustainable.
 A joint admissions board, on this basis, may be a step too far, particularly in the context of other initiatives proposed later in this section.
 Nonetheless, we take the view that the provider's institutional autonomy does add somewhat to the complexities and uncertainties of the admission process as a whole.
 Each provider maintains its own application form, or even forms, and there are inevitable design and even limited informational differences between these.
-There are also some variations between institutional deadlines for applications, scholarships, and supporting documents
+There are also some

-17 This is not a problem unique to Hong Kong (we see it, eg, in Singapore and Malaysia too), but it is nonetheless significant.
+22 This is not a problem unique to Hong Kong (we see it, eg, in Singapore and Malaysia too), but it is nonetheless significant.

-18 Panel on Administration of Justice and Legal Services, Background brief prepared by the Legislative Council Secretariat for the meeting on 27 April 2015, LC Paper No CB(4)825/14-15(07), para 38.
+23 Panel on Administration of Justice and Legal Services, Background brief prepared by the Legislative Council Secretariat for the meeting on 27 April 2015, LC Paper No CB(4)825/14-15(07), para 38.
 Note however that this does not equate to parity of places, with seemingly less than 20% of places going to overseas graduates, id.
 Paras 40-41.

-19 Redmond-Roper Report, 176-7, 327.
-This benefit applies with equal force to our cognate proposal in Recommendation 2.1.
+24 Redmond Roper Report, 176-7, 327.